doisgameplay/life/README.md

 K - decrements the time step

+S - increases the size of the particles

+A - decresses the size of the particles

 G - makes the particles aproximate each other

 H - makes the particles more distant from each other